oslokommune/okdata-pipeline/doc/lambda_invoker.md

 # lambda-invoker

-Lambda function to invoke other Lambda functions.
+Pipeline component for invoking other Lambda functions.
+Typically used in edge cases.

 ## Input event format